SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Construction of SPChain

 In this section, we present details describing the different concepts and modules underlying SPChain.
-We first introduce basic definitions about transactions, blocks and chain structures.
-Then we detail consensus mechanism in Section 5.2 and SPChain in Section 5.3.
+We first introduce the basic elements of SPChain.
+Thereafter, we describe how to integrate the SPChain with eHealth systems to achieve patient centric medical data sharing in a privacy-preserving manner.